bengfarrell/rgf-blog/content/posts/2022-12-16-wings-unfurled-review-at-big-indie-books.md

   - "wings-unfurled-review"
 ---

 We have arrrived at the final stop of the _Wings Unfurled_ Blog Tour.
-And we're ending with a doozy - [a wonderful review](https://bigindiebooks.com/2022/12/15/review-of-wings-unfurled-by-rebecca-gomez-farrell/) from the folks at Big Indie Books!
+And we're ending with a doozy—[a wonderful review](https://bigindiebooks.com/2022/12/15/review-of-wings-unfurled-by-rebecca-gomez-farrell/) from the folks at Big Indie Books!

 ![Cover art for Wings Unfurled, featuring a silver stag with blue tones and two moons in the background.](https://d2ypg8o05lff0b.cloudfront.net/wp-content/uploads/sites/3/2022/11/03023406/WingsUnfurledPreOrderImage.jpg)